 5 Common Sales Challenges and How to Overcome Them

-No matter how rapidly and dramatically external events may change, the top sales challenges seem to stay the same.
+No matter how rapidly and dramatically world events may change, the top sales challenges seem to stay the same.
 Why aren’t salespeople and sales organizations able to make much headway in overcoming these common struggles?

 In fact, the real issue is that only a few organizations have made the commitment to plan and grow the kind of positive, well-defined sales culture that will create sustainable high performance.